chipsalliance/chisel/README.md

 Stanza.
 (We should add this to the firrtl repo in utils/bin.)

 ### firrtl
-We assume that copies (or links to) firrtl and filter are in chisel3/bin. flo-llvm and clang should be found in your $PATH.
+We assume that copies (or links to) firrtl are in chisel3/bin. flo-llvm and clang should be found in your $PATH.

 Follow the instructions on the firrtl repo for building firrtl and put the resulting binary (utils/bin/firrtl) in chisel3/bin.

-### filter
-filter is available from the chisel3 repo as a .cpp file. ucbjrl has a Python version.
-You could implment it using sed or awk.

 ### flo-llvm
 flo-llvm is Palmer's flo to (.o,.v) converter.
 It's hosted at: